m19c/gulp-run/README.md

 ### `run(...).exec([stdin], [callback])`

-Start a gulp pipeline and execute the command immediately pushing the results downstream.
+Start a gulp pipeline and execute the command immediately, pushing the results downstream.

 #### Arguments